All Episodes

 They were giving stuff away.

-Uh we're doing something much, much harder, which is reforming a system that's financially unsustainable and putting together a totally different approach.
+We're doing something much, much harder, which is reforming a system that's financially unsustainable and putting together a totally different approach.

-They worked as hard as they could, they argued as hard as they could.
+They worked as hard as they could.

-In the end, they were short, and I thought that it was very important.
+In the end, they were short.

-Um that they pulled the bill rather than hit a major defeat.
+And I thought that it was very important that they pulled the bill rather than hit a major defeat.

-Um when that's done, I'll be glad to look at it.
+And when that's done, I'll be glad to look at it.

-But until then, you know, Trump ought to focus on jobs, on tax reform, on uh infrastructure, and on a range of things that keep us moving forward.
+But until then, you know, Trump ought to focus on jobs, on tax reform, on infrastructure, and on a range of things that keep us moving forward.

-So they made a good run at it, they did everything they could.
+So they made a good run at it.

-Now it's the time to uh I want to talk about the process though.
+I want to talk about the process, though.

-Look, maybe I'm just and you and I you got a little testy with me, by the way, on TV one night over this very topic.
+Look, maybe I'm just, and you and I, you got a little testy with me, by the way, on TV one night over this very topic.

 And I'm sure you remember.

-Uh and I was saying to you, well, maybe I'm just an outsider, but it seems to me that they're writing the contract before they agreed to the terms of of what the the contract was going to be, and I think they had it backwards.
+And I was saying to you, well, maybe I'm just an outsider, but it seems to me that they're writing the contract before they agreed to the terms of what the contract was going to be.

 In other words, there was no consensus built on this bill.

-Nobody had seen the bill before they Rolled out the bill.
+Nobody had seen the bill before they rolled out the bill.

 There was a lot of suspicion that there were going to be things in there that nobody liked.

-I had one congressman after another, one senator after another saying, Well, I hear this is in there, and that's not going to be good if this is in there, and that this might be in there, and that's not going to be good.
+And then, you know, in the two weeks leading up to it, I had one congressman after another, one senator after another saying, well, I hear this is in there, and that's not going to be good if this is in there, and that this might be in there, and that's not going to be good.

-Then the bill gets released, and it ends up all of the rumors turn out to be true, and then you have this this intramural civil war breakout on national TV and radio.
+Then the bill gets released, and it ends up all of the rumors turn out to be true.

-It seems that they got it asked backwards to me.
+It seems that they got it asked backwards to me, and you think I'm nuts.

 No, I did not say you were nuts.

-Well, you rolled your eyes on national TV and basically you you were acting like I was nuts.
+Well, you rolled your eyes on national TV and basically you were acting like I was nuts.

-Well, no, I no, I said that.
+Well, no, I said that.

 By the way, don't you hate when I give it back?

-You do you absolutely No, I don't mind if you give it back.
+No, I don't mind if you give it back.

 I just want you to be accurate.

-You just called me Obama and Clinton.
+What I said was— You just called me Obama and Clinton.

 I can't believe it.